 Many figurative comparisons are stated directly, using the words like or as.
 These comparisons are called similes (sim' e lez).
 "Small yellow creatures bob like dandelions" is a simile.
 Other figurative comparisons are not directly stated; they do not use the words like or as.
-These im-plied comparisons are called metaphors (met' a forz).
+These implied comparisons are called metaphors (met' a forz).
 The description of the hot stained water as "tornadoes of ink" is a metaphor.

-The use of like or as does not automatically mean that a comparison is a simile.
-If the two things compared are very much alike, the com-parison can be understood in a literal, word-for-word way.
+The use of 'like' or 'as' does not automatically mean that a comparison is figurative.
+If the two things compared are very much alike, the comparison can be understood in a literal, word-for-word way.
 "Your jacket is as gaudy as a poppy field" is figurative; "Your jacket is as gaudy as Denise's dress" is literal.